re4ldev/arch-laptop/README.md

 ## 10. Wipe out the disk ##
 **IMPORTANT**: If you follow the instructions included in this step, the data on the disk will be erased.
 Proceed with caution.

-This step is optional.
-It is only required if you want to sanitize the disk before it is used to host Arch Linux OS.
+This step is optional but recommended.
+It ensures that random data is written to the disk prior to the encryption making it almost impossible to distinguish the free space from the occupied one.

 Verify the disk device name on which we will install Arch Linux.\
 **`# lsblk`**\